Man playing an Ibanez hollow-body electric guitar

 I said all of this to illustrate that, whether or not you start with a cheap acoustic/electric guitar, going all out on spending isn’t necessary right away.
 Your first venture into learning guitar is just that, a learning experience.

-Now, getting the best electric guitar for beginners means finding one that will match up with your current skills.
+Now, getting the best electric guitar means finding one that will match up with your current skills.
 You still want it to be a decent partner in your music-making process, even if it’s not top-tier.

 So, while you don’t need to break the bank to get started, you also don’t want to struggle unnecessarily because of a crappy instrument.
 Do your homework!